lieb/postdove/doc/admin.md

 [root@pobox ~]# postdove add domain example.com --class=vmailbox --transport=dovecot
 ```

+This is the `postdove` side of what we did when we set up the `/srv/dovecot/example.com` directory early on in the filesystems configuration.
+We could have done that work here except that we needed to get the filesystems
+setup correct and it was easier to do that with a `/srv/dovecot` directory that was
+not empty.
+If we were to create a second or subsequent virtual mailbox domain, we would do
+the directory creation here along with the adding the domain.

 This sets up a basics for an installation.
 There are lots more to do in order
 to get something useful.